Last fact-checked: 4 December 2018

 Budapest and other Hungary cities and town are awash with spas and baths; you'll find plenty of hotels based around the thermal waters.
 Or for something unique, hunting lodges or baroque and medieval castles.

 Violent crime is low and it's safe to travel throughout the country.
 Budapest and Hungary's larger towns share annoyances with other large cities in the rest of the world: less mindful tourists can be targets of petty thieves and pickpockets.
-If you take common sense precautions when traveling in Hungary or any unfamiliar place, you should have a safe, pleasant and rewarding visit and treatment!
+If you take common-sense precautions when traveling in Hungary or any unfamiliar place, you should have a safe, pleasant and rewarding visit and treatment!

 Training and qualifications for dentists in Hungary are among the best in the world, and entails undergraduate study, qualification and the completion of ongoing accredited continuing education courses.
 The best dentists and clinics in Hungary are registered with the Hungary Medical Chamber as are auxiliary staff, including as hygienists and dental assistants.
 All Hungarian dentists must register with the Hungary Ministry of Health.
-Further, general dentists who wish to specialize in, for example orthodontics or implantology, must also complete a three-year specialist training program.
+Further, general dentists who wish to specialize in, for example, orthodontics or implantology, must also complete a three-year specialist training program.

 While our best clinics provide the highest quality care, no dentist anywhere in the world can guarantee 100% clinical success.
 All our verified clinics in Hungary warranty the work performed; check with us on details before booking your appointment.

 For the rare complication, Dental Departures will work on your behalf to solve any problems, if you have booked an appointment through us.
-Less than one percent of our patients experience any problems; in those instances, we work see any issues put right.
+Less than one percent of our patients experience any problems; in those instances, we work to see any issues put right.

 While Hungarian, or Magyar, is the country’s official language, our best dentists depend on international travelers for their business success.
 Thus, fluent English is spoken by all Dental Departures specialists, hygienists and staff.
 You will also find English spoken in most hotels, and will generally find that most people under 30 speak English, as it is now compulsory in Hungarian schools.